ward-framework/ward/README.md

 </viewbody>
 ```

-The name of a view will be the path of the view from the `Views` folder without the extension:
+The name of a view will be the path of the view from the `app/views` folder without the extension:
 ```
 "app/views/myhomepage.ward.html" => "myhomepage"
 "app/views/mypages/myhomepage.ward.html" => "mypages/myhomepage"